Vijayabahu I: Second battle of Polonnaruwa

 Vijayabahu I sent three armies to attack Polonnaruwa.
 One was sent along the western shore to Mahatittha and Polonnaruwa, another from the east across Magama and the third and main force across Mahiyanga.

 Civil war broke out during 1069–1070 in the Chola Empire in South India, Tamil Nadu, throwing the country into turmoil.
 The concerns within Chola empire prevented the empire from focusing on Sri Lanka, providing an opportunity for Vijayabahu to attack again while the Chola forces in Polonnaruwa were more or less isolated.

-He has gained the support of many kingdoms to defeat the Cholas such as Burma and Pandya who also wanted to defeat Cholas in their kingdom.
+He had gained the support of many kingdoms to defeat the Cholas such as Burma and Pandya who also wanted to defeat the Cholas in their kingdom.

-Starting from Mahanagakula on the south of the Walawe river, Vijayabahu dispatched three armies to attack Polonnaruwa from three fronts.
+Starting from Mahanagakula to the south of the Walawe river, Vijayabahu dispatched three armies to attack Polonnaruwa from three fronts.
 One army was sent along the western shore of the country to Mahathittha port to deal with any reinforcements arriving from South India.
 Afterwards, part of this army moved towards Polonnaruwa and attacked from the North-west, while the other part held the ports to prevent reinforcements from arriving.
 A second army was sent from the east across Magama to attack Polonnaruwa from the east.
 The third and main force advanced across the country, led by the king.
-Surrounded by these three armies, Polonnaruwa was besieged for seven months before king Vijayabahu's forces entered the city.
-In 1070, Vijayabahu became the ruler of Polonnaruwa.
+Surrounded by these three armies, Polonnaruwa was besieged for seven months.Then Cholas were forced to dispatch an expedition from mainland to recapture the settlements in Northern Ceylon and carry the attack back into Rohana.
+What had begun as the profitable incursion and the occupation was now deteriorating into desperate attempts to retain a foothold in the north.
+The occupation ended in Chola Withdrawal after the further series of indecisive clashes In 1070, Vijayabahu became the ruler of Polonnaruwa.

-Ruling of the country
+Reign

 After the victory at Polonnaruwa, Vijayabahu had to face more rebellions.
 This caused him to delay his coronation, which took place in 1072 or 1073, eighteen years after being crowned as Vijayabahu in Ruhuna and after a military campaign that lasted seventeen years.
 Polonnaruwa was renamed “Vijayaraja pura” and chosen as the capital, making Vijayabahu the first Sinhala king of the Polonnaruwa kingdom.
 The coronation ceremony was held in a palace built for this purpose in Anuradhapura, the former capital of the country.
 Vijayabahu took Lilavati, the daughter of Jagatipala of Ayodhya as his queen.
 Jagatipala was a prince from the North Indian city of Ayodhya, who had usurped the throne of Ruhuna from a Pandyan prince and ruled Ruhuna for 4 years in the chaos following Kassapa VI's death.
 Jagatipala was killed in a Chola invasion of Ruhuna.

 He also married Tilokasundari, a princess from Kalinga, with the view of strengthening ties with the Kalingas.

 King Vijayabahu I had given his sister Mitta's hand in marriage to a Tamil Pandyan prince and that Pandyan prince would go on to become the father of Manabharana, who in turn was the father of Parakramabahu I.